 You need to pass this test.
 You did poorly on the last one, and C students don’t get scholarships.
 You need that scholarship to get into the college you want and… Oh no.

 The panic sets in.
 You can’t remember anything.

-What I just described is called test anxiety.
+Yes, that’s how test anxiety works.
 It’s loosely defined as the fear of failing a test, and it can cause you to do poorly on exams that — judging by your efforts to learn the material prior — you shouldn’t.
 Here’s 8 tips to overcome YOUR test anxiety.

 1. Plan ahead

-There’s a section in that planner labeled “Upcoming” that serves as a reminder about — you guessed it — UPCOMING tests, quizzes, and assignments.
+There’s a section in the planner below labelled “upcoming” that serves as a reminder about — you guessed it — UPCOMING tests, quizzes, and assignments.

 When you hear your teacher announce an upcoming test or quiz:

 - Take a look at how many days are left until that exam